Shell effects in quasifission toward $^{180} \mathrm{Hg}$: insights into fission asymmetric modes

 \subsection{TDHF calculations of quasifission dynamics}

-The quasifission dynamics are investigated using the time-dependent Hartree-Fock (TDHF) theory with Skyrme interaction, which provides a fully microscopic description of the nuclear many-body evolution under a self-consistent mean field.
+The quasifission dynamics are investigated using the time-dependent Hartree-Fock (TDHF) theory with Skyrme interaction, which provides a fully microscopic description of the nuclear many-body evolution under a self-consistent mean-field.
 The time evolution of each single-particle wave function \( \varphi_i(\bm{r}, t) \) is governed by the TDHF equation

 where \( h[\rho(t)] \) is the single-particle Hamiltonian derived from the instantaneous one-body density matrix \( \rho(t) \).
 The nucleon transfer, nuclear deformation, and energy dissipation are naturally incorporated through the self-consistent evolution of the mean-field in the TDHF theory.
-For more details on the TDHF formalism and its applications, see Refs.~\cite{Stevenson2019PPNP,Simenel2025EPJA}.
+More details on the TDHF formalism and its applications can be found in Refs.~\cite{Stevenson2019PPNP,Simenel2025EPJA}.

 The numerical calculations are performed using the \textsc{Sky3D} code \cite{Abhishek2024CPC} with the Skyrme energy-density functional SLy4d \cite{Kim1997JPG}, which is fitted without center-of-mass corrections.
-All simulations are carried out on a $(24\times24\times48) \Delta d^3$ three-dimensional Cartesian grid with $\Delta d=1.0~\rm{fm}$, without assuming any spaitial symmetry, and the time step $\Delta t=0.2$ fm/$c$.
+All simulations are carried out on a $(24\times24\times48) \Delta d^3$ three-dimensional Cartesian grid with $\Delta d=1.0~\rm{fm}$, without assuming any spatial symmetry, and the time step $\Delta t=0.2$ fm/$c$.
 The initial conditions are generated by placing the projectile and target nuclei at a certain distance, each represented by its static HF-BCS ground state, and then imparting the appropriate boost corresponding to the desired center-of-mass energy $E_{\rm c.m.}$ and impact parameter.
 During the time evolution, various observables such as the density distribution, quadrupole and octupole moment, and neck formation are monitored to characterize the reaction dynamics.
 The maximum simulation time for each TDHF event is set to 40 zs in this work.
 An event is classified as a fusion if the dinuclear system remains unseparated at the end of this time window.